 Tongariro Alpine Crossing

 The Tongariro Crossing is a 20km tramp (as the Kiwis call it) and takes about 6 - 7 hours.
-You usually start at the Mangatepopo car park and finish at the Ketetahi car park.
+In case you wonder where to start Tongariro Crossing, you usually begin at the Mangatepopo car park and finish at the Ketetahi car park.

 The hike takes you through the beautiful rugged wilderness of Mt Tongariro and Mt Ngauruhoe, better known to some as Mount Doom of Lord of the Rings.

 The first kilometres take you through a lava field, steadily uphills but at a nice pace.
 From Soda Springs, it’s getting steep.
 The Devil’s Staircase has its name for a purpose.
 The stairs will make your heart race and your legs burn for the first time (of many to come).